TenSketch/RCT/content/children development projects/home.md

 - To organize a summer camp for Personality Development
 - To conduct Parents Teachers Meeting (PTA)

-In 2007, we formed the supplementary education centre in Chennai to help children after school **Around 862 Children have been benefited through 18 centres** in and around Chennai.
+Since 2007, we have been working on supplementary education centres in Chennai to help children after school **Around 862 Children have been benefited through 18 centres** in and around Chennai.

 As a part of this, we organized **summer camp for Personality Development** for Children.
 In this camp, school headmaster, personnel from All Women Police Station, representatives from Allegation Management, Experts from the various sector presided.
 In this program, children learnt how to use a bank, book tickets, etc. An awareness of the ill-effects of drug addiction was also given to them.
 Children magazine were printed which contains case studies, stories, proverbs, creative paintings, poems etc.